 Doesn’t get much better than tossing all of your ingredients into the blender, and then pouring it right onto the griddle, right?

-What do I love most about these Blender Pancakes?
+What do I love most about this recipe:

 - They use up super ripe bananas.
 Any way to use produce that is about to go bad always feels so good.